learn-co-students/module-4-code-challenge-round-1-nyc01-seng-f-module-4-react-state-events-advanced-pairing-1598446632/README.md

 You are given an api.js file that exports an array of objects that look like this:
   > `{ "id": 1, "name": "All Day Slay", "img": "https://media.giphy.com/media/3o6gb7cN7bwDxAbnS8/giphy.gif", "favorite": false }`

-# What are we practicing?
+# What are we practicing

 - using both functional and class components
 - deciding which component should make our api request